flyguy787/rossstarkey.com/src/content/blog/i-built-this-website-without-writing-code.md

 ## The Bottom Line

-I built a professional website in about 8 hours of actual work.
+I built a professional website in 90 minutes.

 Zero code written by me.
 Zero monthly fees.
 Zero compromises.